Chan-man00/fogeye/README.md

 ## Model Training

-The models were either trained on a lab computer equipped with a dedicated GPU (NVIDIA GeForce GTX 970) and 64 GB of RAM or on the University of Utah's [Center for High Performance Computing (CHPC)](https://www.chpc.utah.edu) cluster.
+The models were either trained on on a personal laptop computer equipped with 64 GB of RAM, a lab computer equipped with a dedicated GPU (NVIDIA GeForce GTX 970), and 64 GB of RAM or on the University of Utah's [Center for High Performance Computing (CHPC)](https://www.chpc.utah.edu) cluster.
 All models were trained for the default 200 epochs for the pix2pix model.
 The training time increased along with the size of the dataset.
 For the final model, the training time was around 20 hours.

 ## Getting started